XBraid/xbraid/docs/Example.md

   explicit schemes on coarse time scales and is not needed here.
 See for instance examples/drive-04 and examples/drive-05 which use these routines.

-  These functions allow you vary the spatial mesh size on Warp levels as depicted here where the spatial and temporal grid sizes are halved every level.
+  These functions allow you vary the spatial mesh size on \f$\chi\f$Braid levels as depicted here where the spatial and temporal grid sizes are halved every level.
   \latexonly
    \begin{figure}[!ht] \centering